acioran/overwatcher/README.md

   The configuration is not run again.
 - timeout: how long to wait when looking for a state.
 NOTE: this is not influenced by the prompt or by running commands.
 - test\_max\_timeouts - how many timeouts can occur per test loop
+- strictStates: when this is set to FALSE overwatcher ignore the order in which the states come in a test, so if a state comes when it is not expected, the test will not fail but continue executing.
+This is useful for long running tests as it prevents unwanted stops.
+For tests that need a pass/fail this should be left to the default state - TRUE.